 Find out more information below about the different types of Life Insurance

-Term Life is the most basic type of Life Insurance, you choose the amount you want to be insured for and the amount of time you want to be covered for.
+Term Life Insurance is the most basic type of Life Insurance, you choose the amount you want to be insured for and the amount of time you want to be covered for.
 If you pass away within the term period, the policy pays out to your beneficiaries.
 If you don't pass away during the term period, the policy will not pay out and the premiums you've paid are not returned.

 Life Insurance with Critical Illness is a policy that can cover you in the unfortunate event that you become seriously or terminally ill, meaning that you would not be able to work again.
 These policies typically cover heart attacks, multiple sclerosis, Alzheimers, liver failure, major organ surgery, cancer, kidney failure, stroke and major organ transplants.